JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-tabbing.md

 * `focusRequester()` attaches a `FocusRequester` handle to a focusable component.
 If the component [is not focusable by default](#custom-focusable-components), the `focusable()` modifier should be applied _after_ `focusRequester()`.
-* `focusProperties()` sets the `next` and `previous` elements in the tabbing order: components with a `FocusRequester` handle that <shortcut>Tab</shortcut> and <shortcut>Shift+Tab</shortcut> move the focus to.
+* `focusProperties()` sets the `next` and `previous` elements in the tabbing order: components with a `FocusRequester` handle that are focused by pressing <shortcut>Tab</shortcut> or <shortcut>Shift+Tab</shortcut>.

-The following example creates a `FocusRequester` for each of the five text fields and reverses the default order.
+The following example creates a `FocusRequester` for each of the five text fields and reverses the default tabbing order:
-<shortcut>Tab</shortcut> moves the focus to the previous field, <shortcut>Shift+Tab</shortcut> moves it to the next one,
-and both wrap around at the ends of the list:

 ```kotlin
 import androidx.compose.foundation.layout.Box